Industry Code of Ethics

-The FSC Code of Ethics is a set of guidelines, adhered to by FSC members, in order to promote high business standards and responsible business practices.
+The FSC Industry Code of Ethics is a set of guidelines, adhered to by FSC members, in order to promote high business standards and responsible business practices.
 When you see the FSC COE emblem (at left), this is a cue to colleagues and consumers that tells them they’re dealing with a business they can trust.
-For more information about the FSC Code of Ethics program, contact firstname.lastname@example.org or (818) 348-9373.
+Please contact us for more information about the FSC Code of Ethics program.

 FSC CODE OF ETHICS:

 For companies that subscribe to a responsible, ethical approach to pleasure products and adult entertainment:

 1. Respecting Self Determination: Adults have the innate right to make their own informed decisions regarding their bodies, their sexual behavior and their consumption of sexual entertainment and information.

 1.1.
 Take reasonable steps to prevent unwanted exposure of graphic adult entertainment through the use of warnings or other appropriate technologies.

 1.2.
 Respect the right of individuals and businesses to block adult material in their homes and workplaces, and encourage adult websites to provide links to, and otherwise facilitate, the use of end-user filtering tools.

 1.3.
 Develop and promulgate policies regarding such matters as health testing and safer sex practices, including informing and educating adult performers in advance of the nature of their work and any risks involved.